vxksnz/.github/profile/README.md

-# ¡Welcome to my Github Profile!
+# Welcome to my Github Profile!
 ## About me 🥸
 Hi there, i'm Victor Sanchez and i'm studying at two Universities.
 Im studing Computer and telecommunications engineering, in UAM and UNAM respectly.